Adélaïde Labille-Guiard: Early life and studies

 Labille-Guiard became a master at miniatures, pastels, and oil paintings.
 Little is known about her training due to the practices of the 18th century which dictated masters (who were predominately male) should not take on female pupils.
 During this time, women were perceived as incapable to follow instruction alongside men.
 During her adolescence, Labille-Guiard studied miniature painting with oil painter François-Élie Vincent and her early work was exhibited at the Académie de Saint-Luc.

+Labille-Guillard married Louis-Nicolas Guiard in 1769, but separated from him eight years later, already able to support herself through her artwork.
 She apprenticed with the pastel master Quentin de la Tour until 1774.
+From 1776 to 1780, she began to study oil painting with her childhood friend François-André Vincent (the eldest son of François-Élie Vincent), who would later become her husband.

 Accomplishments

 Exhibitions at the Académie de Saint-Luc

 Labille-Guiard was admitted to the Académie de Saint-Luc in 1767 when she was twenty years old.
 Her admission piece has since disappeared and sadly no records of its existence survive today.
 The Académie de Saint-Luc provided Labille-Guiard with a space to practice art professionally.
 In 1774, she exhibited her work at its Salon.
 This show was so successful that the Royal Academy took offence, and with the backing of the monarchy, issued an edict in March 1776 abolishing “guilds, brotherhoods, and communities of arts and crafts”, forcing the Académie de Saint-Luc to close its doors in 1777.
 However, this did not stop Labille-Guiard's ambitions as an artist.